TomLadek/adventure/README.md

 # Adventure CMS

-This is a simple JSON-based CMS that creates beautiful "Full Page Scroll" galleries of you images with short texts and captions.
+This is a simple JSON-based CMS that creates beautiful, resp "Full Page Scroll" galleries of you images with short texts and captions.

 **[Demo](https://tomladek.com/adventure/demo/)**